 - 3.1.
 The Council offers opportunities for suitably qualified individuals to take up an employment-based award to carry out research leading to a postgraduate qualification in any discipline, granted by an eligible HEI within Ireland.
 The application for a scholarship is developed by the applicant, in collaboration with an Employment Partner and host HEI.
 Awardees have, for the term of the award, dual status as employee of the employment partner and postgraduate student of the host HEI. - 3.2.
-Application for a scholarship can be made in respect of both a Masters Degree by Research or a PhD. - 3.3.
-Ideally, Scholars will be new employees of the Employment Partner in line with the emphasis on creating new jobs in the Government's Action Plan for Jobs (APJ)1.
-However, applicants who are existing employees of the Employment Partner may also be facilitated. - 3.4.
+Application for a scholarship can be made in respect of both a Master's Degree by Research or a PhD. - 3.3.
+Scholars will be new employees of the Employment Partner.
+However, applicants who are existing employees of the Employment Partner may apply. - 3.4.
 The aim of the Scholarship is to: